White House insists ‘no consensus’ on intel of Russian bounties for US troops, as pressure mounts

 CLICK HERE TO GET THE FOX NEWS APP

 "Nancy Pelosi is entirely off base.
 This president has been very tough on Russia.
-Sanctioning innumerable Russian targets, closing Russian consulates," White House press secretary Kayleigh McEnany said on "Fox & Friends" Monday morning, responding to criticism of the president from House Speaker Nancy Pelosi, D-Calif.
+Sanctioning innumerable Russian targets, closing Russian consulates," White House Press Secretary Kayleigh McEnany said on "Fox & Friends" Monday morning, responding to criticism of the president from House Speaker Nancy Pelosi, D-Calif.

 "She's talking about alleged intelligence that was never briefed to the president of the United States, and what's she doing?
 She's taking a report based on anonymous sourcing that was just dead wrong," McEnany added.